What is Scrum?

 Scrum of Scrums sounds like the final battle in a fantasy TV series about Scrum management, right?

-While these teams all work towards the same goal, they work fairly independently.
+While all these teams work towards the same sprint goal, they work fairly independently.

 However, as there are multiple teams engaged, they need to coordinate too, right?